Assistance in Paying for College

 Patricia Critelli Scholarship Fund

-The recipient must be a resident of Hunterdon County or has worked in the legal profession in Hunterdon County for two (2) years, and be earning an associate’s degree or certificate in Paralegal Studies.
-A one-page essay is required, detailing the applicant’s commitment to community/college service and the legal profession.
+The recipient must be a resident of Hunterdon or Somerset County and be earning an associate’s degree or certificate in Paralegal Studies.
+A one-page essay is required, detailing the applicant’s commitment to community/college service and the legal profession and why the scholarship will make a meaningful difference.
 The recipient must demonstrate financial need and/or academic merit, and earn and maintain a GPA of 3.0 or better as an RVCC student.
+See attached application.

 Frank Denny Memorial Scholarship